Open-Oven/mvd_kerala_ai/README.md

 # mvd_kerala_ai

-Map showing new AI camera locations of Motor Vehicle Department, kerala.
+A jupyter notebook containing map of new AI camera locations of Motor Vehicle Department, kerala